MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-segment-based-journey.md

 ### Create email and text messages

 - **Product announcement email**: Initial email announcement that is sent to your *most valuable customers*.
 This email must contain a link to the new product.
-- **Product launched text message**: Follow-up text message that is sent after the product is launched.
+- **Product launched text message**: Follow-up text message that's sent after the product is launched.
 This follow-up message is sent only to customers who clicked the link in the first email.

 You can build the journey while the content is in the **Draft** state.
-In order to publish and go live with the journey, the content must be in the **Ready to send** state.
+To publish and go live with the journey, the content must be in the **Ready to send** state.

 ## Set the journey start